 Retail is all about giving the customer what they want and delivering it effectively.
 If you think you have what it takes to help a business succeed in retail then this is your starting point.
 Learn all about the marketable skills of display, selling and online marketing in order to ensure customer satisfaction and successful sales in partnership with some of Cork’s major retailers.
+Students participate in site visits and Institute events.

 - Customer Service 5N0972 – Apply the personal skills, qualities and attitudes required to perform effectively when dealing with customers.
 Handle a range of challenging situations, demonstrate team or group work in providing customer care.
 Look at practical examples of organisations with good customer care and their success.